promi4s/ocelescope/docs/index.md

 # Getting Started

+!!! note "System Requirements"
+    To run Ocelescope locally, you must have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system.

 To get Ocelescope running docker compose.
-To run it you have to have docker-compose or docker installed.
 To run ocelescope you can just use the below docker compose script.

 ```yaml title="docker-compose.yaml"
 services: